typedb/typedb/docs/pages/academy/6-analytics/3-graph-analytics.md

 title: Graph analytics - The GRAph of KNowledge
 keywords: getting started
 last_updated: October 2017
-summary: In this lesson you will learn about the graph analytics capabilities of GRAKN, together with the appropriate syntax
+summary: In this lesson you will learn about the graph analytics capabilities of Grakn, together with the appropriate syntax
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/graph-analytics.html